nextcloud/documentation/admin_manual/configuration_files/files_locking_transactional.rst

 * Manages locks correctly on external storage mounts
 * Manages encrypted files correctly

+What Transactional File locking is not for: it is not for preventing collisions in collaborative document editing (see :doc:`collaborative_documents_configuration` to learn about collaboration).
+Multiple users can open and edit a document at the same time and Transactional File locking does not prevent this.
+Rather, it prevents simultaneous file saving.

-.. note:: Transactional file locking is in core, and replaces the old File Locking app.
+.. note:: Transactional file locking is in ownCloud core, and replaces the old File Locking app.
 The File Locking app has been removed from ownCloud in version 8.2.1.
 If your ownCloud server still has the File Locking app, you must visit your Apps page to verify that it is disabled; the File Locking app and Transactional File Locking cannot both operate at the same time.

 When you see the warning on your ownCloud admin page "Transactional file locking is using the database as locking backend, for best performance it's advised to configure a memcache for locking", you are not required to use a memcache.
 File